spkru/kruszynski-rating/README.md

 Additional function is to support matchmaking process, thus creating interesting and balanced
 games.
 The most widely used is Elo ranking system, it's used mainly to compare chess players.
 More recent derivative called Glicko improves Elo rating by incorporating the variability
 in parameter estimates.
-Although these systems are succesfully used in chess they work only
+Although these systems are successfully used in chess they work only
 for two-player game.
 In video games often there are more than two players or teams competing
 against each other.
 This creates demand for new more universal rating system.